 - Oil a flat surface or large cookie sheet.

-- Mix the milk and sugar in an iron pot and bring to a boil.
+- Heat the condensed milk in an iron pot over medium heat.

 - Allow the mixture to cool to room temperature on a previously-oiled surface.